harvestingmoon/myminiprojects/README.md

 - Provides a simple and interactive UI on telegram, able to search for whatever cities in the world
 - Able to save up to 5 different cities

+4. Dashboards (Python)
+- A Dashboard that I have created based on the sports participation in Singapore.
+It is just me showcasing the ability of utilising dash as a whole. (given that it mainly runs in Python).
+- Suggestable that I should learn css html & js to further enhance its ability.
+- Namely used for web analytics and web dev